 What Does a Typical Day in Reception Look Like?

-- Reception children will be split into two key worker groups.
+- Reception children will be split into two key person groups.
 Each group will spend time with both members of staff across the school day.
-On their first day in school children will spend time in their key worker group and with the whole class.
+On their first day in school children will spend time in their key person group and with the whole class.
 This is because we want children to get to know the children in their group initially, plus to understand that they are part of something bigger and, over time, get to know all the children in their class.

 - Children will take part in ‘mathematics’ activities across the day.
 We do this in a ‘playful’ way and children are not expected to sit down at tables for these activities.
 We will do lots of counting out loud, counting sets of objects and singing number rhymes and songs.